openfnord/corectrl/.gitlab/issue_templates/Default.md

-Please, choose a template for your issue using the above **template selector** of the *Description* field.
+Please, choose a template for your issue using the **template selector** under the *Description* field.

 All driver bugs must be [reported upstream](https://gitlab.com/corectrl/corectrl/-/wikis/FAQ#i-found-a-driver-bug-where-can-i-report-it).
 You can easily check if the issue is a driver bug by trying to reproduce it using different kernel versions.
 When an issue is only reproducible on some kernels versions, it's most likely due to a driver bug.